sternSargentRA/pyTM/Docs/source/rational_exp/ratexp1.rst

 .. epigraph::

-    "If you're so smart, why aren't you rich?``
+    "If you're so smart, why aren't you rich?"

 Overview